Stand out - Get ahead

 Fireside Chat

-Using Mentimeter as a survey tool in this scenario can also help guide the conversation in a direction that your employees will actually find most beneficial and compelling.
-You want to draw your audience into the conversation and a great way of doing this is allowing them to ask questions, have their voices be heard, and interact directly with your guest and interviewer.
+Using Mentimeter as a survey tool in this scenario can also help guide the conversation in a direction that your employees will find most beneficial and compelling.
+You want to draw your audience into the conversation and a great way of doing this is by allowing them to ask questions, have their voices be heard, and interact directly with your guest and interviewer!

 So there you have it!